ceebeeaka89/KMeans_Clustering_USCollege/README.md

 # KMeans_Clustering_USCollege

 # Background
-I am using college data to cluster univeristies into two groups.
-I want to know if the algorithm can distinguish the differences betweeen univeristies based on the features .
+I am using college data to cluster universities into two groups.
+I want to know if the algorithm can distinguish the differences between universities based on the features .

 # Data